Sunday – December 15, 2019

 The number of credits awarded is specified in the individual agreements and, when applied, will appear on your MATC transcript without a grade.
 There is no fee for advanced standing by high school articulation.

-See High School Initiatives for the list of transcripted credit and advance standing agreements.
+See High School Relations for the list of transcripted credit and advance standing agreements.

 Credit by Examination